hklcf/Adhell3/README.md

 ## How to build apk

 ### With Git
-Plugin your device and run this following commands in a bash console:<br/>
+Plug in your device and run this following commands in a bash console:<br/>
 1. `cd adhell3`<br/>
 2. `git stash && git pull --rebase && git stash pop`<br/>
 3. `bash gradlew clean installDebug`